Assessing the Risk of Breast Cancer

 Q: How will I be notified about my risk?

 A: You will receive a letter in the mail informing you of your level of risk.
-A copy of the assessment report will be sent to your primary care physician or OB-GYN, whoever referred you for your annual mammogram.
+A copy of the assessment report will be placed in your medical record.
 The letter you receive will contain contact information for you to use if you have additional questions at that time.

 Q: What if I don’t know the answers to some questions?